Rainblock: Faster Transaction Processing in Public Blockchains: Evaluation

 \subsection{Evaluating \dsm on a single node}

 First, we evaluate the \dsmtree running on a single node.
 This tests the performance of the optimized in-memory representation of \dsm.
 We measure the throughput of point \texttt{put} and \texttt{get} operations for a variety of tree sizes against the state-of-the-art Ethereum MPT.
+Point \texttt{put} operations create or update a key-value pair and \texttt{get} operation returns the value and witness for a key.

-To make a fair comparison, we compare \dsm with the in-memory implementation of Ethereum MPT~\cite{ethMpt} that uses \texttt{memdown}~\cite{memdown}, an in-memory implementation of a red-black tree.
-We are comparing an in-memory MPT to the in-memory \dsm.
-The difference in performance comes from the in-memory representation and optimizations in \dsms, and not due to different storage media.
+To make a fair comparison, we compare \dsm with the in-memory implementation of Ethereum MPT~\cite{ethMpt}.
+The in-memory Ethereum MPT uses \texttt{memdown}~\cite{memdown}, an in-memory key-value store built on a red-black tree.
+We are comparing an in-memory MPT that uses the key-value representation to the in-memory \dsm.
+The difference in performance comes from the in-memory design and optimizations in \dsms, and not due to different storage media.

 We dump the Ethereum world state every 100K blocks until 4M blocks and use it to micro-benchmark \dsms; every key in these benchmarks is a 160-bit Ethereum address and values are RLP-encoded Ethereum accounts~\cite{rlp}.